tbiswal/eliferide/README.md

 - Input - a collection of rides.
 - Ride price per mile - 2$
 - Initially, take five drivers and create a database of drivers
-- Three passengers who already signed up and exist in the database
+- Three passengers who already signed up and existed in the database
 - If two drivers are at the exact location, then assign the driver who has fewer rides on that day
 - Design the solution for thousand rides

 ### Schema Design

-I will use MySql as a database provider
+I will use MySql as a database provider.

 #### Driver